 - Give the conference call your undivided attention.
 Treat a conference call like any other face-to-face meeting by avoiding multitasking.

 - Try not to schedule your lunch during an audio or web conference.
-You don’t want everyone to know that you’re chomping on a turkey sandwich.
+You do not want everyone to know that you are chomping on a turkey sandwich.

 - Take conference calls from quiet locations.
 While you might not mind taking a call out in the open, the people around you might not like being forced to listen.